ElectLady/DSA-AMASON-PROJECT-/README.md

 # DSA-AMASON-PROJECT-
 Amazon Product Review Analysis

-## Project Summary
+## Project Overview
 This project focuses on analyzing Amazon product reviews to understand how customers rate products, what categories perform best, and how the number of reviews affects sales.
-The goal is to help RetailTech Insight make better product and marketing decisions based on real customer feedback.
+The goal is to help RetailTech Insight understand what drives highh product rating and how review data can influence decision-making in marketing and product development.

+## Data Source
+- The data for this project was gotten form Digital SkillUp Africa(DSA) Learning Management System as part of my final Project

 ## Tools Used